-4. Enteritis and diarrhoea (wet litter)
+4. Enteritis and diarrhea (wet litter)

 Wet droppings or chicken diarrhoea are an early warning sign of intestinal distress that offer a producer invaluable insight into the overall gut health of their birds.
 Wet litter could also present a food safety concern as it provides an ideal environment for bacterial growth.

 Diarrhoea can often be a complex issue as it is a symptom of a variety of issues, including both non-pathogenic and pathogenic agents.
 The producer needs to identify the underlying cause of the disturbance and take corrective actions as soon as possible to re-establish optimal poultry gut health.
 Mycotoxins can directly reduce gut integrity, thus leading to decreased digestion and adsorption of dietary nutrients and increased intestinal barrier permeability, which in turn can lead to wet litter.